 Pre-packaged lunch meats and deli meats are used as a quick lunch solution for many people, but there are reasons to be wary of this choice.
 These types of meats are not only poor in nutrition, they can also be harmful to our health.

-A few years ago, a report was released by the World Health Organization’s International Agency for Research on Cancer showing a link between cancer risk and processed meats, including sausages, hot dogs, bacon, pastrami, ham, beef jerky, and deli meats.
+In 2015, a report was released by the International Agency for Research on Cancer showing a link between cancer risk and processed meats, including sausages, hot dogs, bacon, pastrami, ham, beef jerky, and deli meats.
 These were shown to increase our risks of colorectal and other cancers, according to experts.

 This can be sad news for those who enjoy having sandwiches for lunch.
 However, it doesn’t mean you must say goodbye to sandwiches forever!
 In fact, we have some healthier sandwich alternatives (sans deli meat) for you below.

 Here are some ways to upgrade your sandwiches and support better health in the process:

 For proteins, try whole-food meat-free alternatives like beans (especially chickpeas), organic tofu, tempeh, portobello mushrooms, a black bean or lentil burger patty, or simple peanut butter for a PB&J (or PB and banana, or PB and honey).
 These can go in between two slices of bread or you could put them in a pita pocket or wrap.

 For meat alternatives, try fresh tuna, chicken, or egg salad and use avocado or Greek yogurt instead of mayo.
 Other ideas are homemade organic roast turkey or grilled chicken slices.

 The more vegetables, the better—so load them up!
 Choose fresh or roasted veggies you love.
 Here are some good ideas for sandwiches:

 - Roasted red peppers

 Combine these with one of the proteins mentioned above for a healthy and satisfying sandwich.